2008–2009 Kenya drought: Commercial destocking responses

 By the height of the drought in mid-2008, few measures had been implemented.
 Most of the effective measures occurred in 2009.
 Compared to other measures, de-stocking, restocking and animal health interventions began relatively late.
 All de-stocking options were carried out after June 2009, when the drought had reached its worst stage.
 After June, 63% of all measures were introduced, 77% related to animal feeding, 70% to borehole development/maintenance, and 54% for peace-building.

 The Kenyan government began carry out de-stocking operations in May 2009.
-Effective contributions made from NGO's started later in the year, from July 2009.
+Effective contributions made from NGOs started later in the year, from July 2009.
 ALRMP, which began to contribute to interventions by the Kenyan government, was the only exception to this latency of action by the key members.

 49% of the total expenditure on livestock-related drought intervention between 2008 and 2009 was accounted for by conventional livestock interventions, which mainly included feed, health, and de-stocking.
 The Kenyan government and ALRMP were the biggest investors, highlighting the contributions made by organizations in the Kenyan drought management system.